-RECREATIONAL VEHICLE DUMPING STATION

-A recreational vehicle dumping station is available at the District Administration Center located at 2710 Curtiss Street, Downers Grove.
-The station is open from 8:00 a.m. to 4:00 p.m., Monday through Friday.
-The station is not open on weekends and holidays.

-We hope that you will attend the Wastewater Treatment Center Open House on Saturday, October 4, 2014, from 9:00 a.m. until noon.
-If you have any questions regarding any of the information contained in this newsletter, please feel free to contact the District office or view our web site at www.dgsd.org.
+We hope that you will attend the Wastewater Treatment Center Open House on Saturday, October 3, 2015, from 9 a.m. to noon.
+If you have any questions regarding any of the information contained in this newsletter, please feel free to contact the District office, view our website at www.dgsd.org or scan the QR code below.

-BOARD OF TRUSTEES

-DOWNERS GROVE SANITARY DISTRICT
+BOARD OF TRUSTEES DOWNERS GROVE SANITARY DISTRICT